Real estate auctions and open house inspections can proceed, but with certain conditions.

 See the SA COVID-19 website for more information.

 Auctions are a popular way to sell a property, particularly when:

 - the property is unique

 - the location is in high demand.

-A reserve price acceptable to the vendor must be set in writing by the vendor before the auction starts.
-This is the lowest amount they would sell the property for and cannot be more than 10% of the minimum acceptable selling price.
-It isn't made known to bidders and the vendor can decide to lower this amount if the price isn't met at auction.
+A reserve price must be set in writing by the vendor before the auction starts.
+This is the lowest amount they would sell the property for and cannot be more than 10% of the advertised selling price.
+The reserve isn't made known to bidders and the vendor can decide to lower this amount if the price isn't met at auction.

 Before the auction

 Anyone interested in buying the property should understand that they would become responsible for the property if their bid is accepted.
 Before the auction all bidders should: